 It performs many functions, which make it easy to use a particular device.

-- File Management: It keeps tracking on all the stored files.
+- File Management: It keeps tracking all the stored files.
 It can delete and generate a new file.

 - Coordination Between User and software: It provides an interface so the user can directly approach the software.